zwave-js/node-red-contrib-zwave-js/README.md

 If you want a fully featured Z-Wave runtime in your node-red instance, look no further.

-  - 100% Javascript, so it's blazing fast.
+  - 100% Javascript, so it's blazing fast and runs in the same memory space as your flows.
   - Does not require a build of any static library
   - Stable
   - A Built in Node-Red User Interface tab: